Come Back, Lucy

-"Come Back, Lucy" (retitled Mirror of Danger in the US) was a story written by author Pamela Sykes in 1973.
+Come Back, Lucy (retitled Mirror of Danger in the US) was a story written by author Pamela Sykes in 1973.
 In 1978, it served as the basis of Come Back Lucy, a British mini-series produced by ATV.

 Synopsis

 "Come Back, Lucy" centres on a little girl named Lucy who lives with her Aunt Olive in an old Victorian house.
 Upon the death of her aunt and the subsequent loss of her home, Lucy is welcomed into her cousins' house though she does not know them very well and has difficulty feeling at home.
 As time moves on, Lucy is visited by the ghost of a Victorian little girl who wishes for Lucy to become her friend.

-Adaption
+Adaptation

 In 1978, ATV adapted Come Back, Lucy into a six-episode television series.
 It was adapted by Colin Shindler and Gail Renard, produced by Shaun O'Riordan and directed by Paul Harrison.
 Come Back, Lucy starred Emma Bahkle as Lucy and Phyllida Law as Aunt Gwen.